-When answering “how long does a new house last?” is that life expectancies are only averages.
+When answering “how long does a new house last?” life expectancies are only averages.
 There’s no way one can be certain that your home will last 60 years or even 100 years.

-It’s important to remember that your home is not a single unit, but a conglomeration of many things.
-There are some key factors that can impact the integrity of the house and shorten that timeframe drastically.
+It’s important to remember that your home is not a single unit but a conglomeration of many things.
+Some key factors can impact the integrity of the house and shorten that timeframe drastically.

 It’s all good and well knowing how long the new house is going to last on average.
-There are many factors that can influence the longevity of how structurally sound the house will be.
+Many factors can influence the longevity of your house and how structurally sound it will be.

-Knowing these factors before building, you can ensure that your home is going to withstand the time and elements it is put through.
+Knowing these factors before building, you can ensure that your home will withstand the time and elements it is put through.

 The factors include:

 It is no doubt that quality materials and products last longer.
 This is also the same when it comes to your new home.
-Building our home out of materials that are of high quality and sustainable can ensure that it’s going to be standing tall for generations to come.
+Building our home out of high-quality and sustainable materials can ensure that it’s going to be standing tall for generations to come.

 Note that things that are used more frequently are going to degrade faster over time.
-Make sure that you invest in the right products for your home to last longer.
+Make sure that you invest in the right products to increase the longevity of your house.

 Materials that can last a lifetime (more than 60 years) include:

 - Bricks (less maintenance and better insulation, but are costlier and can make the building process longer)